10 to the 23 AI logo

 Mission-critical technical and operational leadership

-I have spent more than 20 years leading technical and operational teams across government, defense, academia, nonprofit, and industry.
-That includes senior leadership on Department of Defense and Department of Veterans Affairs programs within funding environments exceeding $100 billion – among the largest defense and federal health program environments in the country – spanning enterprise architecture, decision-support systems, security and compliance, electronic health records, cloud systems, and data strategy.
+More than 20 years leading technical and operational teams across government, defense, academia, nonprofit, and industry.
+Senior leadership on Department of Defense and Veterans Affairs programs within funding environments exceeding $100 billion, spanning enterprise architecture, decision-support systems, security and compliance, electronic health records, cloud systems, and data strategy.

-At the Naval Postgraduate School, I served as a Department of Defense civilian program leader and Principal Investigator responsible for programs focused on defense and security technology, modeling and simulation, collaboration platforms, and decision-support systems.
-My work included counterterrorism, counterinsurgency, peacekeeping operations, and international collaboration across highly complex stakeholder environments.
+At the Naval Postgraduate School, served as a DoD civilian program leader and Principal Investigator for programs in defense technology, modeling and simulation, collaboration platforms, and decision-support systems.
+Work included counterterrorism, counterinsurgency, peacekeeping operations, and international collaboration across more than 100 countries.

 Recognized leadership in high-consequence environments

 Undersecretary of Defense Michael G. Vickers recognized my technical leadership with an official letter of commendation for creating a ground-breaking tool that will benefit the U.S. government and our allies as we continue to combat terror.
-I have led programs with multimillion-dollar budgets, helped expand R&D investment, and worked directly with senior leaders across defense, government, and institutional settings.
+Led programs with multimillion-dollar budgets and worked directly with senior leaders across defense, government, and institutional settings.

 Deep research foundation in complex systems

-My research background spans modeling and simulation, agent-based modeling, network theory, human behavior forecasting, sociotechnical systems, cognitive neuroscience, and human-computer interaction.
-I have published and presented dozens of scholarly works in these domains across the world, with an h-index of 7, more than 100 citations, and 8 highly influential citations (Semantic Scholar).
+Research background spans modeling and simulation, agent-based modeling, network theory, human behavior forecasting, sociotechnical systems, cognitive neuroscience, and human-computer interaction.
+H-index of 7, more than 100 citations, and 8 highly influential citations (Semantic Scholar).

 Human systems as core variables in AI safety

 Most AI safety frameworks treat human systems as context rather than as a core variable.
 That framing misses something consequential.
-The organizational dynamics, institutional incentives, social structures, and cultural conditions surrounding consequential AI are not peripheral to the safety problem.
-In many real deployments, they determine whether safety holds or fails.
-Safety interventions that ignore these dimensions do not simply miss a variable.
-They create new failure modes by assuming a stability that does not exist in practice.
+Organizational dynamics, institutional incentives, and social structures determine whether safety holds or fails in deployment.
+Interventions that ignore these dimensions do not simply miss a variable — they create new failure modes.

 Sociotechnical and human-centered disciplinary grounding

-My approach draws on sociotechnical systems theory, organizational behavior, industrial psychology, human-centered design, industrial engineering, and macro social work and social welfare policy.
-Sociotechnical systems theory holds that technical and social systems co-evolve and cannot be governed in isolation.
-Organizational behavior and industrial psychology illuminate how people actually act inside institutions under real pressure and competing incentives.
-Macro social work frames intervention at the level of systems, institutions, and structural conditions, which is precisely the level at which consequential AI governance must operate.
+Approach draws on sociotechnical systems theory, organizational behavior, industrial psychology, human-centered design, and macro social work.
+These disciplines illuminate how people actually act inside institutions under real pressure — and how to intervene at the level of systems and structural conditions, which is precisely the level at which consequential AI governance must operate.

 The Grand Challenge to Harness Technology for Social Good

-I am currently advancing AI safety research through the Doctor of Social Work program at the University of Southern California, where my work supports the Grand Challenge to Harness Technology for Social Good.
-The DSW is a practice-focused doctorate designed to situate research inside real institutional and community contexts rather than purely theoretical frameworks, and it is an unconventional path for an AI safety leader for a deliberate reason.
-The most significant gaps in consequential AI governance are not purely technical.
-They are organizational, institutional, and deeply human.
-My work focuses on the intersection of AI complexity, organizational strategy, regulatory policy, and human systems.
+Currently advancing AI safety research through the Doctor of Social Work program at the University of Southern California, supporting the Grand Challenge to Harness Technology for Social Good.
+The DSW is a practice-focused doctorate designed for real institutional contexts.
+The most significant gaps in consequential AI governance are not purely technical — they are organizational, institutional, and deeply human.

 Executive leadership that is operational, not theoretical